-The more mothers connect with one another and realize there is no "perfect" way to do it and that parenting situations can vary so much within our communities and around the world, the more likely we are to accept differences and feel capable of facing challenges within our own homes.
+The more mothers who connect with one another and realize there is no "perfect" way to do it and that parenting situations can vary so much within our communities and around the world, the more likely we are to accept differences and feel capable of facing challenges within our own homes.

-More from Michelle: 6 Life Lessons I've Learned As A Stepmom
+More from Michelle:6 Life Lessons I've Learned as a Stepmom